Mancot

 Mancot was earlier spelled with a double "tt" ending - Mancott.

 Village amenities include an Animal farm park, a post office, village hall, park and playing fields, bowling green, library, a newsagent, a veterinary clinic, a Presbyterian church, Sandycroft County Primary School and the White Bear public house.

 The post office closed is now closed and has been converted into a private dwelling.

 Mancot was also home to a Conservative club and later on a social club.
 The club itself was originally a peanut factory located in Hawarden way opposite a once thriving fish and chip shop known later on as "Fred's".
 During the second world war the club became a munitions factory producing bullets for the nearby RAF camp in Sealand.
 After the war it became a Conservative Club and a place for many Mancot villagers to socialise.
 It was well known for its snooker tables and cabaret nights.
 Both the club and fish shop were demolished for housing.

 The village is situated close to the Wales-England border.

-Notable people born in the village include Dr. Neville Brown FRSA Psychologist and Lexicographer now of Lichfield who was born in Mancot Royal in 1935, the late football player and Wales manager Gary Speed, who was born there in 1969, fellow former Everton captain Kevin Ratcliffe and former Sunderland goalkeeper Tony Norman.
+Notable people born in the village include the late football player and Wales manager Gary Speed, who was born there in 1969, fellow former Everton captain Kevin Ratcliffe and former Sunderland goalkeeper Tony Norman.